 - 1. Supervisors will ensure that each employee knows and understands the standards of performance outlined in the Policy Manual, job description, performance appraisals, individual Support Plans or contracts of employment. - 2.
 The Association will make every effort to enable employees to perform their jobs competently and effectively through regular supportive supervision. - 3.
 If overall performance or a particular aspect of performance is below the expected standards, steps will be taken to help the employee bring the performance to a satisfactory level. - Step 1 The supervisor will call a meeting with the employee to discuss the performance standard expected.
-The discussion will reflect: - the nature and seriousness of the problem - preceding circumstances - employee's performance record - any mitigating circumstances - the number of incidents involved - time interval and employee response to prior disciplinary action(s)
+The discussion will reflect: - a.
+The nature and seriousness of the problem. - b.
+Preceding circumstances. - c.
+Employee's performance record. - d.
+Any mitigating circumstances. - e.
+The number of incidents involved. - f.
+Time interval and employee response to prior disciplinary action(s).